 A beam of laser energy is an extremely specific wavelength of light of the same colour, travelling in the same direction while maintaining its intensity over a prescribed distance.
 This all takes place in unison when the laser beam is fired.
 The end result is an extremely tight, focused beam of energy concentrated enough to precisely target a specific point.
-This is where IPL and Laser differ.
+This is where Intense Pulse Light (IPL) and Laser differ.

-There are many medical lasers today, but they all mainly use the principal of selective photo thermolysis, which means getting the right amount (power and exposure time) of the right wavelength of laser energy to the right tissue to damage or destroy only that tissue, and nothing else.
+There are many medical lasers today, but they all mainly use the principle of Selective Photo Thermolysis, which means getting the right amount (power and exposure time) of the right wavelength of laser energy to the right tissue to damage or destroy only that tissue, and nothing else.
 This helps to ensure that the heat energy is confined to the intended target while the rest of the skin is left relatively unaffected (less complications).

 The machines on the market can be broadly broken down into 3 categories:

-- KTP laser ( Gemini, Aura) has a wavelength of 532nm.
+- KTP Laser ( Gemini, Aura) has a wavelength of 532nm.
 This is a green light which targets capillaries very well and is also useful in removing pigmentation (particularly the Q switch mode).
-This dual function makes it useful for skin photorejuvination;
+This dual function makes it useful for skin Photo-rejuvenation.

-- Erbium laser has wavelength of 2940mn (sciton).
-It is great for ablating the skin (laser resurfacing) and can be used for the removal of moles and improving fine lines and pigmentation.
-With as little as 2 days downtime significant improvements in skin texture and complexion can be achieved with this laser;
+- Erbium Laser has a wavelength of 2940mn (Sciton).
+It is great for ablating the skin (i.e.laser resurfacing) and can be used for the removal of moles, improving fine lines and correcting pigmentation.
+With as little as 2 days’ downtime, significant improvements in skin texture and complexion can be achieved with this laser.

-- CO2 laser has a wavelength of 10600nm.
-It can be used for laser resurfacing but the risk of side effects is too great in Cosmos’s opinion, given the plethora of options we have at our disposal today; and
+- CO2 Laser has a wavelength of 10600nm.
+It can be used for laser resurfacing but the risk of side effects is too great in Cosmos Clinic’s opinion, given the plethora of options we have at our disposal today.

-- Fractional Lasers – “Fractional” Laser Resurfacing is a new technology that delivers results approaching that of deep chemical peels or ablative laser resurfacing, without the discomfort and inconvenience of a lengthy healing period, and with a minimum level of risk.
+- Fractional Lasers – or “Fractional” Laser Resurfacing is a new technology that delivers results approaching that of Deep Chemical Peels or Ablative Laser Resurfacing, without the discomfort and inconvenience of a lengthy healing period, and with a minimum level of risk.
 All traditional resurfacing methods remove the entire top (epidermal) layer of skin, creating a visible wound, and loss of the skin’s protective function.
-With fractional Laser Resurfacing the laser beam treats a small “fraction” of the skin, leaving intact, undamaged skin around each treated area to act as a barrier and a reservoir for rapid healing.
-This makes it useful for acne scaring and fine lines around the mouth and eyes;
+With Fractional Laser Resurfacing the laser beam treats a small “fraction” of the skin, leaving intact, undamaged skin around each treated area to act as a barrier and a reservoir for rapid healing.
+This makes it useful for acne scarring and fine lines around the mouth and eyes.

-IPL – is intense pulse light, not a laser.
+IPL is intense pulse light; not a laser.
 This is a common misconception in the market place.
 They are broadband lights which have the ability to target multiple Chromophores (e.g.pigment, capillaries and collagen).
 The Sciton BBL (Broad Band Light) is an example of a high quality IPL that enables multiple targets in a single treatment.

-LED- Light Emitting Diode (ominlux) – LED’s produce (non-coherent, monochromatic light, spontaneous emission) – compared to Laser’s which produce (coherent, monochromatic light, stimulated emission).
-This means that LEDs have a light which has a low peak power output and so is not capable of causing the destruction of a chromophore like pigment, hair or capillaries but it can stimulate collagen and has a place in facial rejuvenation.
+LED Lights(Ominlux) produce (non-coherent, monochromatic light through spontaneous emission, as compared to lasers which produce coherent, monochromatic light through stimulated emission.
+This means that LEDs have a light which has a low peak power output is therefore in capable of causing the destruction of a Chromophore (like pigment, hair or capillaries) but it can stimulate collagen and has a place in Facial rejuvenation.
 It is also useful for the treatment of active acne.
-Cosmos Clinic use it for photodynamic therapy which helps with active acne and pigmentation.
+Cosmos Clinic uses it for Photodynamic Therapy which helps with active acne and pigmentation.

 Lasers should only be used by medical practitioners as they are very powerful tools particularly if they are used for resurfacing.

-IPL’s are used by many non-medical practioners with varying results.
-You can find hair removal clinics popping up everywhere and many are operated by inexperienced operators who see the use growth potential of the industry.
+IPL’s are used by many non-medical practitioners with varying results.
+You can find hair removal clinics popping up everywhere but many are operated by inexperienced operators.

-There is no regulation as to who can use a laser or IPL in NSW, ACT or SA.
-No standard course as yet.
+There is no regulation as to who can use a laser or IPL in NSW, ACT or SA, nor a standard course as yet.

-The TGA recently put in place regulation to stop the use of non TGA approved machines in the hope to stop the flurry of unsafe cheap IPL’s on the market.
+The Therapeutic Goods Adminisration(TGA) recently put in place regulation to stop the use of non-TGA approved machines in the hope to stop the flurry of unsafe, cheap IPLs on the market.

-LEDs are safe to use outside non medical practices.
+LEDs are safe to use outside medical practices.